 Swollen ankles, calves, and even wrists were causing me a lot of discomfort.
 I knew I needed to do something, but every time I asked, the advice was the same – just wear compression stockings.
 With my fingers so swollen too, pulling on a stocking was a feat in itself!
 That puffy, stiff feeling needed to be dealt with somehow.

-We talked about how important the lymphatic system is in this blog.
+We talked about how important the lymphatic system is in this earlier blog.
 It mentions how the lymphatic system carries away tissue waste and toxins while distributing healthy and much- needed hydration and nutrition throughout the body.
 We even talked about herbs that can help support it.

 Disclaimer here, that I am not a healthcare professional, nor am I diagnosing, treating, or curing anything whatsoever.

 If you want to see a healthcare professional concerning lymphatic drainage massage, then reach out to your trusted chiropractor or physical/occupational therapist for more information.
 Many of them are amazing and can be a great asset, especially if it is in your budget to go that route.
+There are also massage therapists who have been trained to perform lymphatic drainage.

 Now, let’s dive into a DIY lymphatic drainage self-massage!